notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

    * A possible exception might be if you are bundling multiple UDL for related languages all using the same theme.
 Example: `3dModeling_bundle_forChocoTheme_includes_STL_OBJ_3DS.udl.xml` would implement highlighting rules for the three 3D modeling formats of STL, OBJ, and 3DS, all for the same Choco theme.
 4. **requirement**: each `display-name` attribute in the JSON file (described below) must be unique.
 5. **recommendation**: if your UDL file only contains one language, the `display-name` attribute in the JSON file (described below) should have the same value as the `<UserLang name="...">` inside your definition file.
 This will keep the name in the **Language** menu the same as the name that was shown in the download tool (once it is developed and released).
+   * **recommendation**: if your UDL file containts multiple languages, consider splitting them into separate files, so that the `display-name` attribute can match the UDL's `<UserLang name="...">`
+   *
-6. **recommendation**: in your Pull Request, please provide a link to a public description of the language your UDL is based on (which will help to establish the general-interest nature of the UDL), as well as a link to an example file in that language (so that the UDL can be verified as functional).
+7. **recommendation**: in your Pull Request, please provide a link to a public description of the language your UDL is based on (which will help to establish the general-interest nature of the UDL), as well as a link to an example file in that language (so that the UDL can be verified as functional).
    * If you have an example file, you can upload it to the `UDL-samples` folder of the repository.
 Please have this file use the same name as your UDL definition file, but with the appropriate file extension, rather than `.xml`.
 Example: `UDLs\STL_udl.byPryrt.xml` would have a corresponding example file `UDL-samples\STL_udl.byPryrt.stl`.
    * **requirement**: if you have included a functionList definition, it must also include a sample file.
-7. **recommendation**: if you have also created an [autoCompletion file](https://npp-user-manual.org/docs/auto-completion/) for your UDL, you may add it in the `autoCompletion` folder before you submit your PR.
+8. **recommendation**: if you have also created an [autoCompletion file](https://npp-user-manual.org/docs/auto-completion/) for your UDL, you may add it in the `autoCompletion` folder before you submit your PR.
-    - **requirement**: if you have a autoCompletion definition, the name of the definition file must match the name of the UDL (per [User Manual > Auto-completion File Format](https://npp-user-manual.org/docs/auto-completion/#auto-completion-file-format)).
+    - **requirement**: if you have an autoCompletion definition, the name of the definition file must match the name of the UDL (`<UserLang name="...">`), per [User Manual > Auto-completion File Format](https://npp-user-manual.org/docs/auto-completion/#auto-completion-file-format)).
-8. **recommendation**: if you have also created a [functionList definition](https://npp-user-manual.org/docs/function-list/) for your UDL, you may add it in the `functionList` folder before you submit your PR.
+9. **recommendation**: if you have also created a [functionList definition](https://npp-user-manual.org/docs/function-list/) for your UDL, you may add it in the `functionList` folder before you submit your PR.
+    - **requirement**: if you have a functionList definition, the `display-name` **must** match the name of the UDL (from `<UserLang name="...">`).

 ## Edit `udl-list.json`